How toilet paper and avocados help explain the grocery store of the future

 Taken farther, new services could provide highly personalized guidance aligned with specific goals or health conditions.
 For example, someone at risk for diabetes could receive a prescription shopping list tailored to their preferences, budget, and lifestyle.
 In-store, a smart shopping cart might remind them about a missing ingredient or automatically order an item that happens to be out of stock.
 The system would be enabled by personal health data, adapting over time as key markers change, and might even be integrated with a future health care provider.

-Very Long Term (10+ years)
+Very long-term (10+ years)

 Beyond 2030, advances in automation, artificial intelligence, and delivery will likely lead to very different grocery experiences.
 While much is in flux, it seems reasonable to think that the current supermarket paradigm will be subject to more disruption over the next 10-15 years than in the previous 100 years.